bodegga/tide/README-MODES.md

 ### 4. Takeover Mode ⚠️
 **What it does:**
-- Everything from Forced mode PLUS
+- Everything from Killa Whale mode PLUS
 - ARP hijacking to force ALL subnet traffic through gateway
 - Intercepts traffic from devices that didn't configure gateway